thednp/fetch-library-data/llm/vitest.md

     export default defineConfig({
       test: {
-        projects: ['packages/*'],
+        workspace: ['packages/*'],
       },
     })

+If you are using an older version, a workspace must include `vitest.workspace` or `vitest.projects` file in its root directory (located in the same folder as your root configuration file or working directory if it doesn't exist).
+Note that `projects` is just an alias and does not change the behavior or semantics of this feature.
+Vitest supports `ts`, `js`, and `json` extensions for this file.

+NAMING

+Please note that this feature is named `workspace`, not `workspaces` (without an "s" at the end).

+A workspace is a list of inlined configs, files, or glob patterns referencing your projects.
+For example, if you have a folder named `packages` that contains your projects, you can either create a workspace file or define an array in the root config:

+vitest.config.ts 3.0.0\+ vitest.workspace.ts

+ts

+    import { defineConfig } from 'vitest/config'

+    export default defineConfig({
+      test: {
+        workspace: ['packages/*'],
+      },
+    })

+ts

+    export default [
+      'packages/*'
+    ]

 Vitest will treat every folder in `packages` as a separate project even if it doesn't have a config file inside.
-If this glob pattern matches _any file_, it will be considered a Vitest config even if it doesn't have a `vitest` in its name or has an obscure file extension.
+If this glob pattern matches any file it will be considered a Vitest config even if it doesn't have a `vitest` in its name.

 WARNING

-Vitest does not treat the root `vitest.config` file as a project unless it is explicitly specified in the configuration.
+Vitest does not treat the root `vitest.config` file as a workspace project unless it is explicitly specified in the workspace configuration.
 Consequently, the root configuration will only influence global options such as `reporters` and `coverage`.
 Note that Vitest will always run certain plugin hooks, like `apply`, `config`, `configResolved` or `configureServer`, specified in the root config file.
-Vitest also uses the same plugins to execute global setups and custom coverage provider.
+Vitest also uses the same plugins to execute global setups, workspace files and custom coverage provider.

 You can also reference projects with their config files:

-vitest.config.ts
+vitest.config.ts 3.0.0\+ vitest.workspace.ts

 ts